-The idea is that the visitor on the site is recommended other relevant pieces of content to consume and some of these will be sponsored, native ads.
+The idea is that the site visitor is recommended other relevant pieces of content to consume and some of these will be sponsored, native ads.
 The key word here is relevant content.

-What you need to be aware of is that the companies who provide these recommendations have different ways of determining what is relevant to the visitor.
+You should be aware that the companies who provide these recommendations have different ways of determining what is relevant to the visitor.

-Some have an algorithm, which focuses on popularity as the primary metric to determine relevance.
-This means that you might be recommended an article on the “top 10 sexiest men in Hollywood,” even though you were reading a piece on climate change.
-The subjects have arguably very little, if anything, to do with each other, but the “top 10…” article might be very popular, and that is why you are exposed to it.
+Some have an algorithm that focuses on popularity as the primary metric to determine relevance.
+This means that you might be recommended an article on the “ten sexiest men in Hollywood,” even though you were reading a piece on climate change.
+The subjects have arguably very little, if anything, to do with each other, but the “sexiest men” article might be very popular, and that is why you are exposed to it.

 On the other hand, some providers of content recommendation widgets take the subject and the hosting site into account when determining what is relevant.